 A bouquet is a collection of flowers that the florist arranges in their hands and then ties in place.
 Because they are made by holding the stems in our hands these are often called "handtied bouquets".
 The flowers are not in a container when you purchase them, so you or the recipient will need to find a suitable vase or container to put them in when they are received.
 Flowers can go only a very short time (pretty much only minutes) without a water supply, so we florists will usually ship the bouquets out for delivery with a temporary water source to keep the flowers hydrated for the few hours they are out for delivery (although, a LOT of florists don't provide this- I always do, because it keeps them fresh longer and makes a massive difference to how long they will last).

-Pros to sending a bouquet: you aren't purchasing a container, so all the $ will go on the flowers, meaning you get a little more for your buck plus the person you are sending to doesn't have to keep a new container.
+Pros to sending a bouquet: you aren't purchasing a container, so all the money will go on the flowers, plus the person you are sending to doesn't have to keep a new container.

-Cons to sending a bouquet: In my experience most people only have a couple of vase options in their homes and chances are they won't be the right shape or size for the bouquet you've sent them, so the bouquet doesn't get displayed at it's best.
-You are relying on the recipient to properly read and follow the care instructions we florists send to make sure they get the flowers properly into their new vase.
+Cons to sending a bouquet: In my experience most people only have a couple of vase options in their homes and they probably don't feel confident choosing a good size for the flowers & arranging them, so the bouquet doesn't always get displayed at it's best.
+You are relying on the recipient to properly read and follow the care instructions florists send to make sure they get the flowers properly into their new vase, which can make a difference tot he longevity of the flowers.

 An arrangement is a collection of flowers and greenery that we florists arrange into a container, so in essence it's a bouquet already arranged in the vase for you.
 The final product is complete and all the lucky recipient needs to do is unpack, top up the water and enjoy- no fussing finding a vase and having to cut anything down to try and fit properly.
 Because the florist is making the piece to completion there is more creativity possible in the design, which will always result in an arrangement being more impressive than a bouquet.